d4l-data4life/js-fhir-validator/README.md

 Many FHIR resources have the ability to include other resources - by way of `contain`, by being a `Bundle` or other collection-like resource or otherwise referencing them.
 These resources are not supported because it would require every validation function to possibly load every other validation function.

-If you use any resources that include other resources in this way, we suggest you validate a copy of your originall resource without these included and then recursively validate all included resources, like so (using [lodash](https://lodash.com/docs/4.17.15) functions `cloneDeep` and `omit):
+If you use any resources that include other resources in this way, we suggest you validate a copy of your original resource without these included and then recursively validate all included resources, like so (using [lodash](https://lodash.com/docs/4.17.15) functions `cloneDeep` and `omit):

 ` const containedResources = cloneDeep(resource.contained);
      let resourceToValidate = resource;